peerf-eco/EcoDocs/papers/students/README.md

 # How to upload diplomas and papers

-please follow the fuidline below:
+please follow the steps below:

 1. clone the repository and create branch with your name, like `add/NameSurname`
 2. add folder with your name for the document. if folder exists and contains document, create new folder by adding the unique suffix, like: `NameSurname_2`